craftyjs/craftyjs.github.com/tutorial/getting-started/how-crafty-works.md

 title: How Crafty Works
 ---

-( This will be the front page of Tutorial section )

 # Introduction

-Crafty is a JavaScript game library that can help you create games in a structured way...
+Crafty is a JavaScript game library that can help you create HTML games in a structured way.

-Key Features:
+Where Crafty excels:

 * Entities & Components - A clean and decoupled way to organize game elements.
 No inheritance needed!
 * Canvas or DOM - Choose the technology to render your entities; it will look exactly the same.
-* Eventbinding - Event system for custom events that can be triggered whenever, whatever and bound just as easily.
+* Event binding - Event system for custom events that can be triggered whenever, whatever and bound just as easily.

-Other Goodies:
+Other great Crafty benefits:

 * Thriving community - Help is readily available in the forum.
 * Community modules - A constantly growing collection of user-generated code you can use.